From BR Bullpen

 However, the media interest in the team (as well as a fan-led drive that had existed before the WBC Qualifiers) had some benefit for Greenberg, as the Miami Marlins decided to give him a one-day contract to play in the team's final game of the season, in order to have the one major league at-bat that had been denied him by circumstance.
 He did get that at-bat on October 2nd, pinch-hitting for Bryan Petersen in the 6th inning of the Marlins' game against the New York Mets.
 Facing knuckleballer R.A.
 Dickey, he struck out on three pitches, but got a loud ovation from the home crowd which had been touched by his story of perseverance.

 Fred Van Dusen was the only player before Greenberg whose major league career consisted of a single HBP (four other players had been hit in their only plate appearance but had taken the field).
 Van Dusen regained the honor of being the sole such player after Adam's brief comeback.
+Appropriately, he was invited to throw the ceremonial first pitch in the game in which Adam made his belated comeback.

 Greenberg returned to the Bluefish in 2013.